 When is #GivingTuesday?

-In 2020, #GivingTuesday is December 1st.
-Each year the event takes place the Tuesday after Black Friday and Cyber Monday.
+In 2021, #GivingTuesday is November 30th.
+Each year the event takes exactly five days after U.S. Thanksgiving, which means that date changes each year.
+It is intentionally placed right after Black Friday and Cyber Monday.

 What is #GivingTuesday’s purpose?